 NOTE: If you are new to Katana, you can find a tutorial that will guide you through your first steps to use and understand Katana here: The Way of the Katana

 To help you get started we have some useful example projects accessible through the Help menu from inside Katana, or within your Katana installation directory under: $KATANA_HOME\demos\katana_files

 The compilation of example projects is designed to demonstrate a number of techniques within Katana.
-They cover texture resolving concepts, defining AOVs, using OpScripts, creating and using Look Files, and should be a good getting started point for new users.
+They cover texture resolving concepts, defining AOVs, using OpScripts, creating and using Look Files, and should be a good starting point for new users.

 Our public Katana forums for users and developers can be accessed here:

 As public forums these are aimed at being discussion areas for general issues about Katana, as well as a way of getting feedback and advice from all the existing expert users around the world.

 For formal support from The Foundry, such as to report bugs or request new features, you can use our Support Portal to open a Support ticket by following the instructions in the 'Using the Support Portal' article.